ciarand/guzzle-docs/http-client/entity-bodies.rst

 IoEmittingEntityBody
 ~~~~~~~~~~~~~~~~~~~~

-This decorator will emity events when data is read from a stream or written to a stream.
+This decorator will emit events when data is read from a stream or written to a stream.
 Add an event subscriber to the
 entity body's ``body.read`` or ``body.write`` methods to receive notifications when data data is transferred.

 .. code-block:: php